ewebtechsuk/spear-removals/london_agent_scraper/README.md

 ### 🗂 Archiving & logging

-- [ ] Create an archive folder such as `archives/YYYY-MM-DD/` and move the raw, cleaned, and invalid CSV files along with any log output into it.
+- [ ] Create an archive folder such as `archives/YYYY-MM-DD/` (relative to the
+      scraper directory) and move the raw, cleaned, and invalid CSV files along with any log output into it.
 The helper below copies the current run and writes a manifest:

   ```bash
   python archive_run.py --run-date "$(date +%F)"